WORKSHOPS

 Utilising innovative approaches and compelling techniques that Rosemary has developed over time, workshop participants will be intellectually informed, gently challenged, and leave inspired.

-A brief overview of each workshop is available here on this website, for more information please see the ‘Through the Lens of Griefology’ Workshop series brochure, or individual workshop flyers below.
+A brief overview of each workshop is available here on this website.
+Please contact us for more detailed information on the specific topics covered in each Workshop.

 If you’re providing a service to an Aboriginal community or individual at any level, the learnings from today’s workshop as non-Aboriginal service providers will assist you to minimise the distress of Aboriginal communities or individuals having to be ‘re-traumatised’ themselves as they re-tell their history.
-Such teachings will enable each party to move into the business or the issues at hand’.
+Such teachings will enable each party to move into the business or the issues at hand’, therefore the quality of won’t be compromised.

 Together we will aim for a deeper and more meaningful understanding of our shared history and the depths of Aboriginal loss and grief trauma so that we can engage with each other culturally and safely.